-This intimate bed and breakfast is a wonderful place to stay for both exploring Yamhill Valley wine country and escaping for a few nights of relaxation and romance.
-Owners Lea & Andy converted what was once a private home to an eight room, eco-friendly inn.
+This intimate bed and breakfast is a wonderful place to stay for both exploring Willamette Valley wine country and escaping for a few nights of relaxation and romance.
+Formerly Le Puy Inn, the eight room property was recently renovated, offering a playful, yet elegant vibe.

 roses fermenting grapes if you happen to visit during crush.